 Cost is $5, $3 for people under 21, and includes a tasting glass and four samples.
 Call the week of the tour to make a reservations, 414-964-2739.

 It offers tours on Friday and Saturday afternoons.
 Cost of $10 includes glass, samples and a token for a beer at a later time.

-one-hour tours are given daily in summer and Monday through Saturday the rest of the year.
+MillerCoors Brewing Co.: One-hour tours are given daily in summer and Monday through Saturday the rest of the year.
 It's no longer free; cost is $10, $5 for Wisconsin residents with state-issued ID.